 Under California law, a S.i.C. user who are residents of California have the right to request that we disclose certain information to you about our collection and use of your personal information over the past twelve months under the California Consumer Privacy Act (CCPA).
 Also, such user has the right to request that we delete any of your personal information that we collected from you and retained, subject to certain exceptions.
 Once the Service Provider receives and verify such user’s request, the Service Provider will delete your personal information from our records, unless an exception applies.
 If you are a California resident who wishes to make such a request, please call us toll-free at 1-800-257-4631 or make a privacy request through our online form.

-*Set up link to jump from the above Privacy Request to AOAM website’s form